 The financial statements have been prepared under the historical cost convention and using the going concern assumption.
-The financial statements have been presented in Bahrain Dinars which is the functional currency of the Company.

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4 to these financial statements.